 Management uses bookings as an indicator of our business performance.
 Bookings represent contracts signed in the current reporting period that generate current and future revenue streams.
 We consider contract terms, knowledge of the marketplace and experience with our customers, among other factors, when determining the estimated value of contract bookings.
+While we disclose estimated revenue expected to be recognized in the future related to unsatisfied performance obligations in Note 13 to the accompanying condensed consolidated financial statements, we believe bookings amount is still a meaningful measure of our business as it includes estimated revenues omitted from Note 13, such as usage-based royalties derived from our software licenses, among others.

 Bookings calculations have varying degrees of certainty depending on the revenue type and individual contract terms.
-Our revenue types are transactional and maintenance, professional services and license.
+Our revenue types are transactional and maintenance, professional services and license as defined in Revenue Recognition in the Critical Accounting Policy and Estimates.
 Our estimate of bookings is as of the end of the period in which a contract is signed, and we do not update initial booking estimates in future periods for changes between estimated and actual results.
 Actual revenue and the timing thereof could differ materially from our initial estimates.
 The following paragraphs discuss the key assumptions used to calculate bookings and the susceptibility of these assumptions to variability.